 You should always:

-- stay home if you have covid 19 symptoms, even if they are mild
+- stay home if you have symptoms, even if they are mild

 - stay two metres apart from people you don’t live with

-- wear a mask or face covering properly in indoor public spaces and outside any time physical distancing is not possible — you may be fined if you don’t
+- wear a mask or face covering in indoor public spaces or any time physical distancing is not possible

 - wash your hands often with soap and water or alcohol-based hand sanitizer